Yoshijirō Umezu: World War II

 After the war, he was arrested by the SCAP authorities and tried as a war criminal at the International Military Tribunal for the Far East in Tokyo.
 He was found guilty of Counts 1, 27, 29, 31 and 32 of waging a war of aggression and sentenced to life imprisonment on November 12, 1948.

-While in Sugamo Prison, he became a convert to Christianity.
-Umezu died from rectal cancer in 1949 while still incarcerated.
+Umezu died from rectal cancer in 1949 while he was still incarcerated.
+He converted to Catholicism one day before his death, and his last rites were performed at his bedside by a Catholic priest.
+Although Umezu had followed the militaristic State Shinto religion, his family favored Catholicism, and his daughter became a Catholic nun.